wel97459/OSMCore/conductor/tracks/msg_time_format_20251221/plan.md

 - [x] Task: Write unit tests for the date formatting helper. [dd1a3d1]
 - [x] Task: Update `MessageBubble` widget to display the timestamp using the new helper.
 [07f61a5]
 - [x] Task: Update `message_bubble_test.dart` to verify the new timestamp format.
 [07f61a5]
-- [ ] Task: Conductor - User Manual Verification 'Phase 1: Implementation & Testing' (Protocol in workflow.md)
+- [x] Task: Conductor - User Manual Verification 'Phase 1: Implementation & Testing' (Protocol in workflow.md) [checkpoint]

 ## Phase 2: Final Verification
 - [ ] Task: Verify that both sent and received messages display the correct format via the UI (Simulate Receive & Manual Send).